 By Paola Gilliam With little time to prepare for at-home teaching and learning, Opportunity Culture educators are bravely and innovatively doing what’s best for students.
 We’re not surprised: Each year, we report the latest Opportunity Culture statistics in our online dashboard.
 Opportunity Culture—currently composed of 90 percent Title I-eligible schools—continues to expand Multi-Classroom Leadership, growing 50 percent annually, on […]

 Opportunity Culture schools and educators continue to attract attention…check out these posts from new sites, multi-classroom leader columns, and an exciting award for a multi-classroom leader.
-Lexington City Schools’ Superintendent on Working with Us to Implement Opportunity Culture: Dr. Anitra Wells, superintendent of Lexington City Schools, discusses the district’s plans to work with Public Impact […]
+Lexington City Schools’ Superintendent on Working with Us to Implement Opportunity Culture (no longer available online): Dr. Anitra Wells, superintendent of Lexington City Schools, discusses the district’s plans to […]

 By Hadley Moore In 2015–16, I was a high school English teacher at an elite, private college-prep high school.
 In 2017-18, I became an assistant principal at an inner-city elementary school.
 How on earth did that happen?
 I loved being a high school English teacher.
 It was my dream job, molding and shaping young people’s […]

 Leading a public school district is difficult and complicated work.
 But done well, there is no other job that can change how a community thinks about itself, its children and its future.
 The following are 15 districts that are changing the trajectory of both education and their communities by working on personalized and competency-based learning.

 EdWeek, October 31, 2018, by Tom Vander Ark

 There are five important attributes of Personalized Learning.
 When you do these things, learners build agency, a sense of identity as a learner, they begin to own their own learning.
 These are lifelong dividends.